“It’s a lot of money, but education’s expensive,” said “No On 2” spokesman Dale Butland.

 2018.
 We all know how it’s going.
 We are supposed to feel lucky that we can at least still buy health insurance.
 And after what we witnessed in Congress this year, and how it could have gone, but for one vote, we know we’re damn lucky.

 We were warned that rates would go through the roof this year.
 That’s due to the uncertainty of the government reimbursing insurers for CSRs, the uncertainty over the insurance requirement mandate, the uncertainty of a repeal, as well as the totally understandable (not), predictable, ever-rising, unsustainable, runaway medical and non-negotiable pharmaceutical cost factors, that alone amount to a 7% rate increase in 2018, along with the resumption of the ACA tax on premiums that was halted last year, and some increases in administration costs.
 We are braced for rates to going up 20 to 40% or more.
 Hands above our heads, they got us, we’ll pay!

-But at least the ACA, warts and all, has survived the Congressional guillotine, and most of the 6% of the U.S. population that comprises the individual insurance market is certainly grateful for another year of being able to buy health insurance.
+The ACA, warts and all, has survived the Congressional guillotine, and the 6% of the U.S. population that comprises the individual insurance market is certainly grateful for another year of being able to buy health insurance.